-Transport your guests to another era with these seven classic retro cocktails.
+Transport yourself to another era with these seven classic retro cocktails.

 Before your guests arrive, there’s nothing quite like sipping a quiet cocktail.
 We have a few throwback suggestions that are as classic as Chandler’s admiring prose.

 The Charlie Chaplin was a popular cocktail named after the silent slapstick Tramp and served at the Waldorf-Astoria in New York.
 It’s a warming winter drink based on sloe gin — the red liqueur made of plum-like blackthorn fruit steeped in gin.
-Should you have access to the shrub by all means make your own but Canadian liquor stores have started to import retro sloe gins like Hayman’s ($34.99 at BC Liquor Stores).
+Should you have access to the shrub by all means make your own but Canadian liquor stores have started to import retro sloe gins like Hayman’s.

 How to: Equal parts apricot brandy, lime juice and sloe gin.